 Additionally, a study in 2017 found that music with a strong emotional impact and an upbeat tempo can increase creativity and ideas.
 This “happy music” has been associated with more flexibility, an ability to come up with more innovative ideas, and a generally positive attitude, which itself may be enough to spark creativity.

 Music, particularly learning music in a group setting, helps children increase and improve their social skills.
 Whether singing a song, learning to play different instruments, or dancing to music, children learn how to respond to people around them, work together, and create connections.
 Plus, because it builds confidence and creativity, this all works hand-in-hand with improving social skills.

 Learning to work together through music education, and actively listening to different kinds of music and songs, can also promote empathy.
 Studies have shown that when children play music or sing together, whether one-on-one or in large groups, they learn more quickly how to understand and tune in to how their peers are feeling.

 Learning Music and More at Our 5-Star Preschool

 Primary Beginnings is a 5-Star rated Raleigh preschool and child development center where we are dedicated to helping infants, toddlers, and preschoolers learn and grow in a caring, nurturing environment that includes music and other creative outlets.
-We have two locations in Raleigh – North Hills and Spring Forest.
+We have three locations in Raleigh – North Hills, Falls of Neuse, and Spring Forest.
 Contact us today to set up a tour and learn more about our curriculum and availability!
 To schedule a tour, call our North Hills Drive location at 919-785-0303 or our Spring Forest location at 919-790-6888, or fill out our convenient contact form to get started!